-The mine equipment fleet at Cigar Lake is currently comprised of three JBS units plus other equipment to support mine development, drilling and other services, and Cameco discloses that this is sufficient to meet production requirements for the remainder of the estimated mine life.
+The mine equipment fleet at Cigar Lake is currently comprised of three JBS units plus other equipment to support mine development, drilling and other services.
+Two additional scooptrams, plus some smaller ancillary equipment, will be added to the current equipment fleet to meet the production and development requirements for the remainder of the mine life.

 Cameco has divided the orebody into production panels.
-At least three production panels need to be frozen at one time to achieve the full annual production rate of 18 Mlbs.
-U_3O_8 .
-In 2023, planned production is 18 Mlbs.
-U_3O_8 .
+At least three production panels need to be frozen at one time to achieve the full annual production rate of 18 Mlbs $U_3O_8$ .
 One JBS machine will be located below each frozen panel and the three JBS machines required are currently in operation.
 Two machines actively mine at any given time while the third is moving, setting up, or undergoing maintenance.